lexica/lexica/README.md

 From the project directory, run `gradle assembleDebug` to build the package.

 Alternatively, you can import the project into Android Studio and build from there.

+## Differences from original

+This fork is based on the [original Lexic](http://code.google.com/p/lexic).

+So far, differences include:
+ * Removed unsupported multiplayer options
+ * Better support for screens with higher resolutions
+ * Action bar support
+ * Minor Tweaks to the UI